 - Filter Check: Does the filter actually match the gas mask?
 Filters and seals are different, and if the filter doesn’t fit, you need to get a new one.
 This isn’t a death sentence since the mask itself is intact, you just need a new filter.
 It’s recommended to get a new filter when you buy a mask anyway since you can’t be sure when those filters were manufactured.

 - Banana Test: In a gas mask, you shouldn’t be able to smell anything.
 Get something stong to test it, like banana oil, and wave it around underneath the mask while you’re wearing it (tightly secure it to make the test count).
 If you can’t smell anything, your mask is good to go.

 How Long do the Gask Masks and Filters Last?

-When active and filtering NBC and other chemicals, the average filter will last for about eight hours before the air quality is low and filters outlive their purpose.
+When active and filtering NBC (nuclear, biological, or chemical) and other chemicals, the average filter will last for about eight hours before the air quality is low and filters outlive their purpose.